awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 # Loading semistructured data into Amazon Redshift<a name="ingest-super"></a>

 Use the SUPER data type to persist and query hierarchical and generic data in Amazon Redshift\.
 Amazon Redshift introduces the `json_parse` function to parse data in JSON format and convert it into the SUPER representation\.
-Amazon Redshift also supports loading a JSON document without shredding the attributes of its JSON structures into multiple columns\.
+Amazon Redshift also supports loading SUPER columns using the COPY command\.
+The supported file formats are JSON, Avro, text, comma\-separated value \(CSV\) format, Parquet, and ORC\.

-The default encoding for SUPER data type is LZO\.
+The default encoding for SUPER data type is ZSTD\.

 ## Parsing JSON documents to SUPER columns<a name="parse_json"></a>